Low-Power Random Access for Timely Status Update: Packet-based or Connection-based?

-To summarize, in low-power status update systems, whether a packet-based or connection-based random access protocol should be used mainly depends on the payload size of update packets and the transmit power budget of sensors.
-When the payload size is large (e.g., 128 bytes), a connection-based random access protocol such as RTA should be adopted, because RTA dedicates a connection establishment phase to help avoid collisions of update packets, thus saving power and enhancing information freshness.
+To summarize, in low-power status update systems, whether a packet-based or connection-based random access protocol should be chosen mainly depends on the payload size of update packets and the transmit power budget of sensors.
+When the payload size is large (e.g., 128 bytes), a connection-based random access protocol such as RTA should be adopted because it dedicates a connection establishment phase to help avoid collisions of update packets, thus saving power and enhancing information freshness.
 When the payload size is small enough (e.g., 16 bytes) such that the duration of an update packet and a request frame are comparable, RTA should still be used if the power budget of sensors is high enough.
-Otherwise, packet-based random access protocols (such as FSA) are a simple and effective solution, especially when the power budget is low.
+Otherwise, a packet-based random access protocol such as FSA is a simple and effective solution, especially when the power budget is low.